brinley/jSignature/README.md

 The following method becomes exposed on top of jQuery objects: `.jSignature(String command, *args)`

-*   `command` when provided, is expected to be a string with a command for jSignature.
+Arguments vary per `command`.
+When provided, `command` is expected to be a string with a command for jSignature.
 Commands supported at this time: `init`, `reset`, `getData`, `setData`, `listPlugins`
 *   `init` is the default, assumed action. `init` takes one argument - a settings Object.
 You can omit the command and just pass the settings object in upon init.
 Returns (in a traditional jQuery chainable way) jQuery object ref to the element onto which the plugin was applied.
 *   `reset` just clears the signature pad, data store (and puts back signature line and other decor).
 Returns (in a traditional jQuery chainable way) jQuery object ref to the element onto which the plugin was applied.
 *   `getData` takes an argument - the name of the data format.
 Returns a data object appropriate for the data format.
 *   `setData` takes two arguments - data object, data format name.
 When data object is a string formatted in data-url pattern you don't need to specify the data dormat name.
 The data format name (mime) will be implied from the data-url prefix.
 See example below for that.
 Returns (in a traditional jQuery chainable way) jQuery object ref to the element onto which the plugin was applied.
 *   `listPlugins` takes an argument - a string denoting the category (Only `export`, `import` supported at this time) of plugins to list.
 Returns an array of strings.

 Usage examples:

     var $sigdiv = $("#signature")
     $sigdiv.jSignature() // inits the jSignature widget.
     // after some doodling...
     $sigdiv.jSignature("reset") // clears the canvas and rerenders the decor on it.

     // Getting signature as SVG and rendering the SVG within the browser.
     // (!!! inline SVG rendering from IMG element does not work in all browsers !!!)
     // this export plugin returns an array of [mimetype, base64-encoded string of SVG of the signature strokes] var datapair = $sigdiv.jSignature("getData", "svgbase64")
     var i = new Image()
     i.src = "data:" + datapair[0] + "," + datapair[1]
     $(i).appendTo($("#someelement") // append the image (SVG) to DOM.

     // Getting signature as "base30" data pair
     // array of [mimetype, string of jSIgnature"s custom Base30-compressed format] datapair = $sigdiv.jSignature("getData","base30")
     // reimporting the data into jSignature.
     // import plugins understand data-url-formatted strings like "data:mime;encoding,data"
     $sigdiv.jSignature("setData", "data:" + datapair.join(","))

 See tests and index.html for more examples.